tidymass/tidymass-website/content/en/authors/admin/_index.md

 - maintainers
 ---

-I am a Postdoctoral Research Fellow in [Prof. Michael Snyder's lab](https://med.stanford.edu/snyderlab/about.html) at Stanford University School of Medicine.
 My overarching research interests are bioinformatics algorithms development for multi-omics data, and their application to precision medicine.
 Specifically, I am interested in bioinformatics algorithm development, including 1) Comprehensive analysis workflow and deep learning for LC-MS data, 2) Metabolic network analysis, 3) Wearable and multi-omics data integration, and 4) microbiome and metabolome data integration.
 I also employed the developed bioinformatics algorithms as a unique systems biology approach to study the potential biomarkers and mechanisms of 1) pregnancy and related diseases, 2) aging and related diseases, and 3) cancer.
-More tools and projects I developed can be found in the `Projects` part.

-Now I am also the member of [Stanford Chinese Postdoctral Association (SCPA)](https://scpa.netlify.app/).
-Feel free to let me know if you want to join us and work for the amazing community!

  :dog: :school: :u7533: :smile: :facepunch: :fist: :family: :panda_face: :earth_asia: :tada: :cn: